mavryk-network/jsmv/docs/api/contract.md

 ### `Contract.call(request: Request): Promise<Response>`

-Calls a `jstz` smart function with the given request, returning a promise that resolves to an HTTP [`Response`](response.md) object.
+Calls a `jsmv` smart function with the given request, returning a promise that resolves to an HTTP [`Response`](response.md) object.

 - **request**: An HTTP [`Request`](request.md) object.
-  The URL scheme _must_ be `tezos` and the host _must_ be the address of a deployed `jstz` smart function.
+  The URL scheme _must_ be `mavryk` and the host _must_ be the address of a deployed `jsmv` smart function.
   The `Referer` header _must_ not be set.

 ### `Contract.create(code : string): Promise<Address>`

-Creates and deploys a new `jstz` smart function with the given code, returning a promise that resolves to the address of the newly deployed smart function.
+Creates and deploys a new `jsmv` smart function with the given code, returning a promise that resolves to the address of the newly deployed smart function.

 - **code**: A `string` containing an ECMAscript module.
   The module _must_ define a default export of type `(request: Request) => Response | Promise<Response>`.